deeppavlov/chatsky/examples/frequently_asked_question_bot/README.md

 The web interface is accessible via http://localhost:80.
 In case with Telegram, the service will power the bot the token of which you pass at the configuration stage.

+**Note that Telegram needs to configure a web hook, so you'll only be able to launch it using an SSL-protected url which needs to be passed through the HOST environment variable.**

-The bot itself works in a following manner:
+The bot itself works as follows:

 Whenever a user asks a question it searches for the most similar question in its database using `clips/mfaq` an answer to which is sent to the user.